vshubhams/Ajio-clone/README.md

 ### Pages Designed:
 Landing page, All product page ,Product details page, Cart page, Cart Detail page, Payment page, Order Complete page
 #### Tech library used:
-No external library used in this project.
+No external library is used in this project.